knizhnik/online_advisor/README.md

 3. Estimate effect of adding suggested index.
 There is another extension - hypothetical indexes https://github.com/HypoPG/hypopg# which allows to do it.
 It can be used in conjunction with `online_advisor`.
 4. `online_advisor` doesn't create indexes or extended statistics itself.
 It just makes recommendations to create them.
 Please also notice that to make optimizer use created indexes or statistics, you should better explicitly call `vacuum analyze` for this table.
+4. Generalize queries (exclude constants) and maintain list of queries which should be prepared

 ### Requirements:
 1. `online_advisor` should be included in `preload_shared_libraries` list.